PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 	    usertype,
 	    COUNT(ID) AS total_trips,
 	    SUM(CASE WHEN trip_duration_min > 60*24*3 THEN 1 ELSE 0 END) AS trip_duration_longer_than_3_days
-	    FROM case_study_v2.`2023-cyclistic-tripdata`
+	    FROM case_study.`2023-cyclistic-tripdata`
             GROUP BY usertype) AS trip_count
 GROUP BY usertype;
 ```
 </details>

-We can conclude that casual riders' average trip duration remains largely unaffected by outliers, as these instances are minimal, constituting only 5 trips, which represent 0% of the total trips analysed.
+We can conclude that casual riders' average trip duration remains largely unaffected by outliers, as these instances are minimal, constituting only 5 trips, which represent practically 0% of the total trips analysed.

 Now, let’s examine the distribution of rides per user type by grouping them into **time intervals**.